JanPfenning/Mood4Food_Doc/API Specification.md

     - limit (int, default: 50): Specifies the maximum number of datasets returned.
     - offset (int, default: 0): Specifies the number of datasets skipped for return.
     - search (string): Specifies a string which must be contained in the titles of all returned recipes.
+    - like (comma separated string list): Specifies which ingredients should be included in the recipes returned.
-    - ingredients (comma separated string list): Specifies which ingredients must be included in the recipes returned.
-The ingredients are linked with an 'or'.
+    - dislike (comma separated string list): Specifies which ingredients should not be included in the recipes returned.
 - Headers: -
 - Body: -